bjornmeansbear/lectureScripts/ASustainableDesigner.md

 # A Sustainable Designer?

-Thanks for the introduction.
-I'm kristian bjornard.
-I'm going to talk about "Sustainabilitists" -- that is, those interested in creating sustainability.
-And I'm going to talk about designing and how design might change in terms of forms, outputs, aesthetics when viewed through "Sustainabilitism"
+I'm going to talk about "Sustainabilitists" -- that is, those interested in creating sustainability, in working ever towards the more sustainable!
+And I intend designing and how design might change in terms of forms, outputs, aesthetics when viewed through "Sustainabilitism"

 ## The Sustainabilitist Principles